izzuddin8803/Hadoop-Hive-Pig-Spark/README.md

 # Hadoop-Hive-Pig-Spark
-My Class assignment using hadoop Hive, Pig and Spark on movie lense dataset
+My class assignment using Hadoop Hive, Pig and Spark on movie lense dataset